return42/sphkerneldoc/linux_src_doc/include/linux/kernel_h.rst

 your code.
 (Extra memory is used for special buffers that are allocated when \ :c:func:`trace_printk`\  is used.)

-A little optization trick is done here.
+A little optimization trick is done here.
 If there's only one argument, there's no need to scan the string for printf formats.
 The \ :c:func:`trace_puts`\  will suffice.
 But how can we take advantage of using \ :c:func:`trace_puts`\  when \ :c:func:`trace_printk`\  has only one argument?